Vibe Coding vs Research-Driven Development

 And for a lot of things, this is fine.
 Vibe coding is excellent for prototyping, exploring ideas, learning a new framework, or building internal tools where discoverability doesn't matter.
 Most people start here, and there's nothing wrong with that.

 The problem is staying here when the goal changes.
-When you need the thing you built to be found by your market — by people searching for exactly what you offer — vibe coding produces a specific kind of failure that's hard to diagnose because everything appears to work perfectly.
+When you need the thing you built to be found by your market— by people searching for exactly what you offer — vibe coding problems show up as a specific kind of failure that's hard to diagnose, because everything appears to work perfectly.

 The Invisible Failure